cube-js/cube/examples/slack-vibe/README.md

 Run `docker run -p 4000:4000 cubejs/slack-vibe:0.1.0` to pull a pre-built image, then open [localhost:4000](http://localhost:4000).

 Use provided [Dockerfile](./Dockerfile) to build your own image.

+## Running locally

+First, run `npm run dev` in this folder to start the back-end application.

+Second, run `npm run dev` in `frontend` folder to start the front-end application.

+Then, open `http://localhost:3000` in your browser.

+## Running in production

+First, run `npm run build` in `frontend` folder to build the front-end application.

+Second, run `npm start`.

+Then, open `http://localhost:4000` in your browser.

+## Database

+Slack Vibe stores data in the `db.sqlite` file managed by an embedded SQLite database.
+Remove this file to clear the data.